StepSisStuck/API-XSS-Attack/README.md

 # XSS Attack Project

+## Disclaimer
+This project is intended for educational purposes only.
+Cross-Site Scripting (XSS) is a security vulnerability that should only be tested responsibly and with proper authorization.
+Unauthorized testing of XSS vulnerabilities is illegal and unethical.

 ## Project Description
 This project demonstrates a Cross-Site Scripting (XSS) attack using a simple login form.
 The server collects login data and saves it to a JSON file.